th1j5/inet/showcases/tsn/timesynchronization/gptp/doc/index.rst

 .. - however, the oscillator compensation factor is set according to the drift rate at the last two synchronization events, but the master clock's drift rate keeps changing,
 ..   so they need to compensated again

-**V2** Each slave clock has a distinct but constant drift rate, while the master clock's drift rate fluctuates randomly.
+Each slave clock has a distinct but constant drift rate, while the master clock's drift rate fluctuates randomly.
-The slave clocks are periodically synced with the master clock.
-After the initial two synchronization events, the drift rate of the slave clocks is adjusted to align with that of the master clock.
-However, the oscillator compensation factor in each slave clock is determined by the drift rate at the last two synchronization points, and as the master clock's drift rate continues to change, the slave clocks can drift away from the master clock.
-It is worth noting that after the first compensation, all the slave clocks have the same drift rate.
+The slave clocks are periodically synchronized with the master clock.
+After the initial two synchronization events (not displayed on the chart), the drift rate of the slave clocks is adjusted to align with that of the master clock.
+However, the oscillator compensation factor in each slave clock is determined by the drift rate at the current and previous synchronization points, and as the master clock's drift rate continues to change, the slave clocks can drift away from the master clock.
+It is worth noting that after the first rate compensation, all the slave clocks have the same drift rate.

 Let's see the clock drift for all clocks in `time domain 1` (hot-standby master):